-The task of removing rust from metal surfaces can be very challenging.
-However, it is not an impossible one.
-You can try these 3 techniques from this article and you can choose the best option for you.
-Keep in mind, these will be effective depending on what type of metal object you plant to clean and on how long the rust has set into the surfaces.
-If there is a lot of rusty build-ups then you’re in for some elbow grease.
+Getting rust off metal surfaces can be a challenging task.
+However, it is not impossible.
+Here are 3 methods you can try and you can choose the one that suits you best.
+Depending on the type of metal object you are cleaning and the amount of rust on the surface, these will work differently.
+If there is a lot of rusty buildup, you’re in for some elbow grease.
 However, knowing some techniques and natural options, things are going to be easier.
 Hopefully, the rust will come off quickly.

 🔧 1.
 Scrub the rust away with tools

 🟢 2.
 Dissolve the rust with vinegar

-3. Get rid of the rust with baking soda
+⚪ 3.
+Remove rust with baking soda